matthewdowney/matthewdowney.github.io/_posts/2020-03-15-effects-of-derivative-market-structure-on-global-liquidity.md

 other open positions.

-It's possible that many of the open long positions — at varying levels of leverage — for the USD settled BTC futures were used to fabricate dollars in the same way that short positions are used to create crypto.
+It's possible that many of the open long positions — at varying levels of leverage — in the USD quoted BTC futures were used to fabricate dollars in the same way that short positions are used to create crypto.
 Prudent traders seeking to mitigate their risk of liquidation would have reduced or closed their open positions, thereby removing dollars from the order book as well.